Tuke-Nuke/TuSKe/me/tuke/sktuke/README.md

-This Auto Updater uses a thread from SkUnity Forums to get and download the latest version of your addon.
+This Auto Updater uses a thread from SkUnity Forums to get and download the latest version of your addon.<br>
 It isn't official from SkUnity and neither has any connection of them.

 #How to use